FabioORamos/pingnoran/Demos/HybridAdvancedVPN/InstructionsFULL.md

 # Advanced Highly-Available Dynamic Site-to-Site VPN

-# STAGE 1A - INITIAL SETUP OF AWS ENVIRONMENT AND SIMULATED ON-PREMISES ENVIRONMENT
+# INITIAL SETUP OF AWS ENVIRONMENT AND SIMULATED ON-PREMISES ENVIRONMENT

+In this part we will be creating a few things:-

+- The initial AWS environment with 2 subnets, 2 EC2 instances, a TGW and VPC attachment and a default route pointing at the TGW.
+- The simulated on-premises environment - 1 public subnet, 2 private subnets.
+The public subnet has 2 Ubuntu + strongSwan + Free VPN endpoints.

 - Apply `ADVS2SVPN-AWS.yaml` to the `ap-southeast-2` region in your AWS account (Call it AWS) - If prompted ... check capabilities Box
 - Apply `ADVS2SVPN-ONPREM.yaml` to the `ap-southeast-2` region in your AWS account (Call it OMPREM) - If prompted ... check capabilities Box

 Wait for both stacks to move into a `CREATE_COMPLETE` status **Estimated time to complete 5-10 mins**

-# STAGE 1B - CREATE CUSTOMER GATEWAY OBJECTS
+## CREATE CUSTOMER GATEWAY OBJECTS

 Open a new tab to the VPC Console
 Open a new tab to CloudFormation Console